shreyash00007/SCSS-portfolio/README.md

 # Project-portfolio
-A simple portfolio website created using scss
+A simple portfolio website created using scss with modern UI